Dominic Dobson knows a thing or two about driving, with an auto racing resume that includes seven starts in the Indianapolis 500.

 One of the potential drawbacks of earlier generations of virtual reality is that it can make people nauseous.
 There are scientific reasons why that happens, but Dobson said major strides have been made to make it a smoother experience.

-Still, for those who may still feel discomfort, Dobson showed me a small device that straps to the head and provides gentle vibration that usually helps eliminate any issues.
+Still, for those who may still feel discomfort, Dobson unveiled a small device that straps to the head and provides gentle vibration that usually helps eliminate any issues.

 Dobson also said virtual reality can help the transition to a world where autonomous driving begins to blend with humans.
 He said people can test out technologies such as adaptive cruise control and lane-keeping assist in the safe environment of a simulator – rather than out on the highway.